 Podcast: Left at home.
+A short story performed by Joe Guay.
 Read the story online: Diluted by Jaime Balboa Follow us!

 To be no more; sad cure; for who would lose, Though full of pain, this intellectual being, Those thoughts that wander through Eternity, To perish rather, swallowed up and lost In the wide womb of uncreated night, Devoid of sense and motion?
 John Milton, Paradise Lost In the middle of the night, my husband sat up; he’d been coughing too much and I’d been lying awake listening to his rasping breathing.
 His doctors understand as much as anyone about his little-known lung disease, but that’s not saying much.
 They’d ordered an oxygen tank which … Continue reading Memento Mori by Melissa Knox

 I hate the scent of imitation lemon in dish soap.
 It’s too concentrated to be authentic.
 But the scent will lose potency once I dilute it in water.
 That’s always the trick.
 Dilute what’s unpleasant.
 Dilute what hurts you, what keeps you up at night and, even though it’s still there, you can bear it, even accept it.
 The pyramid of dishes starts with a foundation from yesterday and leads, like an archeological excavation of dried food bits, through memories of breakfast and lunch to the dinner we just ate.
 Dirty mugs and glasses clutter … Continue reading Diluted by Jaime Balboa